iiqof/blockchainlittle/README.md

 6) _Load a blockchain_

+There are some extra functions, like display or show the first block of the chain.

 ## Warnings:

 The data has to be the most basic ascii, as the read() function does not take special characters like Ñ or à.
-Also @ $ % are reserved characters that marck structure on a block.
+Also  # @ $ % are reserved characters that marck structure on a block.

 ## TODO: